CydNoxzed/webferea2/README.md

 - PASSWORD: Password for the login on the webfrontend
 - NODES: Names of the feeds who should be shown in webferea (that is the title of the subscription you can edit in liferea).
 Should be a valid json list.
 - DATABASE: Name of the database on the server (default "liferea.db")
-- THEME: Name of the layout/theme (default "default")
 - ITEMS_PER_PAGE: number of items on a page (default: 10)
 - WORDS_PER_MINUTE: Words you can read per minute.
 Used to calculate the aprox. reading time (default: 240)
-- SHOW_READ_ENTITIES_PER_DEFAULT: Should the already read items be seen?
-(Default: False)
+- SHOW_READ_ENTITIES_PER_DEFAULT: Should the already read items be seen? (default: False)
+- THEME: Name of the layout/theme (default "default")
+- THEMES_DIR: Path to the directory which contains the user defined themes (default: '')

 #### Docker